recovery-flow/subscriptions-tracker/docs/web/docs/TransactionDataAttributes.md

 ### NewTransactionDataAttributes

-`func NewTransactionDataAttributes(userId string, planId string, paymentId string, amount float32, currency string, providerTransactionId string, transactionDate time.Time, ) *TransactionDataAttributes`
+`func NewTransactionDataAttributes(userId string, paymentId string, amount float32, currency string, status string, paymentProvider string, providerTransactionId string, transactionDate time.Time, ) *TransactionDataAttributes`

 NewTransactionDataAttributes instantiates a new TransactionDataAttributes object This constructor will assign default values to properties that have it defined,